Skip to content

 typescript

-import { RedisHistory } from '@agentionai/agents';
+import { RedisHistory } from '@agentionai/agents/history';

 import Redis from 'ioredis';